alem0lars/fizzy/CONTRIBUTING.md

   commands listed in `.autoenv.zsh` by hand in order to setup development environment and handy shortcuts.
 - Set up Ruby dependencies via Bundler: `bundle install`.
-- If you use vim, you may want to source `.exrc`.
 - Make sure the tests pass: `bundle exec rake docker:test`.

 ### 2: Make changes